Shirley Englehorn: Early life and amateur career

 Englehorn was born on December 12, 1940, in Caldwell, Idaho, where she was raised.
-She first played golf when she was six years old, having been introduced to the sport by Shirley Spork, one of the thirteen founders of the LPGA, and also studied with Johnny Revolta, an 18-time PGA Tour winner and the PGA Championship victor in 1935.
+She first played golf when she was six years old, having been introduced to the sport by Shirley Spork, one of the thirteen founders of the LPGA.
+She also studied with Johnny Revolta, an 18-time PGA Tour winner and the PGA Championship victor in 1935.

 Englehorn won numerous amateur and open events.
 These included the McCall Open (1957 and 1958), the Idaho Open (1957 to 1959), and the Pacific Northwest Amateur (1958).
 She also won the Oregon Open in 1959, and won the Dorothy Pease Trophy (Trans-Miss) when she was fifteen, the youngest player to win the honor.

+In 1958, she graduated from Caldwell High School.

 Professional career

-After graduation from Caldwell High School in 1958, Englehorn turned pro at age 18 in 1959 and joined the LPGA Tour.
+In 1959, Englehorn turned pro at age 18 and joined the LPGA Tour.
 She was sponsored by the Athletic Round Table of Spokane from 1960 through 1962.
 Despite a career-threatening equestrian accident in Georgia in March 1960, Englehorn recovered and won her first tournament at age 21 in July 1962 at the Women's Eastern Open in Sutton, Massachusetts.
 She won a total of 11 events on the LPGA Tour, including one major championship, the LPGA Championship in 1970 in a playoff over Kathy Whitworth, her third victory at Sutton.

 Englehorn led the tour that season in wins with four.
 Five years earlier, in 1965, she suffered injuries in an automobile accident and missed much of the season.
 Englehorn was awarded the Ben Hogan Award in early 1968 by the Golf Writers Association of America in honor of her successful comeback from injuries.
 She had surgery on her ankle in 1971 and 1973 and in each case returned to compete.
 She later became a golf instructor, and was conferred the LPGA Teacher of the Year Award in 1978.
 She made her last LPGA appearance in 1979.